Thermal Fluctuation and Meson Melting: Holographic Approach: Introduction and Results

-A discontinuous, first order phase transition between ME and BE has been shown and studied in \cite{Mateos:2006nu, Mateos:2007vn}.
-This branes' shape transition corresponds to the dissociation (melting) of the heavy quarkonium mesons on the gauge theory side \cite{CasalderreySolana:2011us, Mateos:2006nu, Mateos:2007vn}.
-The MEs are more favorable in the low temperature limit, \textit{i.e.} $m_q/T \ll 1$ or equivalently $T<T_{diss}$.
+This branes' shape transition corresponds to the dissociation of the heavy quarkonium mesons on the gauge theory side \cite{CasalderreySolana:2011us, Mateos:2006nu, Mateos:2007vn}.
+The MEs are more favorable in the low temperature limit, \textit{i.e.} $m_q/T \gg 1$ or equivalently $T<T_{diss}$.
 On the MEs the quarkonium mesons are bounded and their spectrum is discrete and gapped.
-On the other hand, for $T>T_{diss}$ where BEs are more favorable, the quarkonium mesons are unstable and they are therefore disappeared in the QGP \cite{Hoyos:2006gb}.
-Using the holographic method, the numerical calculation shows that the dissociation temperature is of order $ m_q/\sqrt{\lambda}$ \cite{Mateos:2006nu, Mateos:2007vn} where $\lambda$ is 't Hooft coupling constant.
+On the other hand, for $T>T_{diss}$ where BEs are more favorable, the quarkonium mesons are unstable and therefore they disappear in the QGP \cite{Hoyos:2006gb}.
+Using the holographic method, the numerical calculations show that the dissociation temperature is of order $ m_q/\sqrt{\lambda}$ \cite{Mateos:2006nu, Mateos:2007vn} where $\lambda$ is 't Hooft coupling constant.